Michael Sumpter: Death, investigation and exposure

 On August 10, 2001, Sumpter, who had been suffering from cancer, died at the Lemuel Shattuck Hospital Correctional Unit.
 After his death, his DNA was uploaded to CODIS, in an effort to possibly connect him to any unsolved cold cases.
-In 2005, the investigators had their first hit, when Sumpter's DNA was matched to the 1985 rape of a woman in Back Bay, likely committed when he was allowed on another furlough.
+In 2005, the investigators had their first hit, when Sumpter's DNA was matched to the 1985 rape of a woman in Back Bay, likely committed when he was allowed out on another furlough.
 Encouraged by their findings, cold case units continued with their research.
 On February 28, 2010, Boston police announced that they had connected him to Rutchick's murder.

 Two years later, on October 19, 2012, authorities announced another positive match, this time with the murder of McClain in 1973.
-In 2018, he was linked to the Britton murder, after his brother provided a DNA sample which, upon inspection, excluded more than 99.92 percent of the male population.
-His identification disspelled most of the theories surrounding the case, as until then, it was thought that Britton had been killed by someone acquainted with her.
+In 2018, he was linked to the Britton murder after his brother provided a DNA sample which upon analysis excluded more than 99.92 percent of the male population.
+His identification dispelled most of the theories surrounding the case, as until then, it was thought that Britton had been killed by someone acquainted with her.